 The lawyers in Latham’s Tokyo office understand the needs and challenges that clients face.
-The combination of the firm’s intimate knowledge of the marketplace and its vast geographic reach serves the cross-border business needs of clients and ensure close ties with the world’s key financial and industrial centers.
+Through a combination of the firm’s intimate knowledge of the Japanese marketplace and its vast geographic reach globally, the firm is perfectly placed to serve the cross-border business needs of clients.

-Latham’s Tokyo-based lawyers are qualified to practice in Japan, Hong Kong and the United States.
-They include both internationally and domestically qualified lawyers who are fluent in Japanese, Korean and English.
+Latham’s Tokyo-based lawyers are qualified to advise on Japanese, US, Hong Kong and English law matters, and the office includes lawyers who are fluent in Japanese, English, French, Greek and Korean.

 Leading independent directories and journals such as Chambers and Partners, The Legal 500 and the International Financial Law Review (IFLR) regularly recognize Latham as a leader in major practice areas.
 The Tokyo office has a particularly strong reputation for its expertise in:

 In addition, Latham’s Tokyo office advises clients on:

 Latham’s Tokyo office has been recognized by Chambers Asia Pacific 2015 as a leading team for two of its practice areas:

 - Corporate/M&A: International Firms – "Significant visibility working on high-value cross-border M&A. Enjoys solid working relationships with a variety of international and Japanese clients.
 Noted in particular for its expertise of the computer hardware and semiconductor industries."

 - Projects & Energy: International Firms – "Excels at advising on blue-chip project finance deals, not only acting for Japanese clients but also for international businesses on projects across the globe.
 Also noted for its expert handling of renewable energy projects on behalf of multiple international clients."